tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * [The `StandardScaler` function](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) will be used to standardize numerical features.

 Explain to students that they will use simulated data about loans.
-There is a total of 500 records in the dataset where each row represents a loan application along an arbitrary year.
+There is a total of 500 records in the dataset, where each row represents a loan application along an arbitrary year.
 Every column represents the following data about each loan application.

 * `amount`: The loan amount in USD.
 * `term`: The loan term in months.